HakaiInstitute/hakai-erddap/README.md

 ### 3. Test Dataset

-Once satisfied, you can test the dataset with the command `sh DasDds.sh`.
+Once satisfied, you can test the dataset with the command `./DasDds.sh`.
 If issues are identified, fix and rerun DasDds.sh. `DasDds.sh` is setup to run on a live container so make sure that the correct container name is specified in the `DasDds.sh` file itself.

 ### 4. Update views

-Refresh the views with your updated `*.sql` files using the `erddap_create_views.sh` script.
+Refresh the views with your updated `*.sql` files using the `./erddap_create_views.sh` script.
 This script uses dotfiles to specific which databases is being used so be very sure that you are updating the correct database.
 In this step, it is very possible that you will encounter additional issues that may require you to jump back up to number 3.
 This is exactly where you should be using the development version of ERDDAP.
-If you make significant changes, it may just be easier to delete the view completely and recreate it.
+If you make significant changes, you may need to delete the view completely and recreate it.

 ### 5. Re-deploy ERDDAP

-This step may not be explicitly required because some automation steps (i.e. merging a PR) mioght do it for you.
+This step may not be explicitly required because some automation steps (i.e. merging a PR) might do it for you.
 However in practice it often is helpful.

 ```bash
 git pull